Scanning Speech and Multiple Sclerosis

 What is scanning speech?

-Scanning speech (also known as staccato or explosive speech by some) is a form of ataxic dysarthria (a motor speech disorder caused by a neurological injury to the cerebellum.
-It is often seen in people with MS who have a lesion in that part of the brain).
+Scanning speech is a form of dysarthria (a motor speech issue that can be experienced by people with MS who have lesions in part of the brain).
 When someone has scanning speech, their words and even the syllables of their words are broken up.
 I may be saying the sentence “The sun is shining today!” but it may come out “The sun”, then a long pause, then the rest of the sentence.
 It may even come out as “The sun is shin”, long pause “ing today!”.
 The flow of what you are saying gets interrupted by long pauses.
-Many people describe it as the “melody” of the way people talk being disrupted.
-In fact, the word “scanning” in this case comes from the word “scansion”, a literary term for determining the rhythm of a line of poetry, usually by looking at the patterns of syllables in each line.
+Many people describe it as the “melody” of the way people talk being disrupted.1

 Different from aphasia